Iminophosphorane: Structure

 The precise nature of the iminophosphorane P=N bond (and more generally, P=E bonds, where E = C, N, O) has historically been the subject of much discussion.
-Initially, from around 1950 to 1970, the P=N bond was thought to have significant contribution from a π-type interaction between low lying d orbitals on phosphorus and the p orbitals on nitrogen due to a shortened P=N bond length relative to a single P-N bond indicated by spectroscopic studies, dipole measurements, and X-ray analyses.
-However, further computations in the 1980s would clearly demonstrate that d-orbitals are not significantly involved in such bonds with key contributions from Magnusson, Reed, Weinhold, and Schleyer.
-This model was also inconsistent with observed reactivity (i.e. cleavage of the P-N bond by metal organyls in polar solvents or susceptibility to hydrolysis, which would be difficult with a true P=N double bond).
+Initially, from around 1950 to 1970, the P=N bond was thought to have significant contribution from a π-type interaction between low lying d orbitals on phosphorus and the p orbitals on nitrogen due to a shortened P=N bond length relative to a single P\sN bond indicated by spectroscopic studies, dipole measurements, and X-ray analyses.
+However, further computations in the 1980s would clearly demonstrate that d-orbitals are not significantly involved in such bonds.
+This model was also inconsistent with observed reactivity (i.e. cleavage of the P\sN bond by metal organyls in polar solvents or susceptibility to hydrolysis, which would be difficult with a true P=N double bond).